 Thus, in case of an impairment or failure of the liver, finding an appropriate treatment solution is necessary to allow the execution of functions as mentioned above in a healthy manner.

-Being a completely safe and result-oriented procedure, a liver transplant is one of the most favored treatment protocols for patients with a host of liver conditions that may include,
+Being a completely safe and result-oriented procedure, a liver transplant is one of the most favoured treatment protocols for patients with a host of liver conditions that may include,

 1. End-stage cirrhosis caused due to overconsumption of alcohol, persistent hepatitis, primary biliary sclerosis, to name a few.